 The Continental raised this already superlative combination of high performance and exceptional refinement to hitherto unattained levels.
 Unlike the ordinary 'standard steel' R-Type, the Continental was bodied in the traditional manner and first appeared with what many enthusiasts consider to be the model's definitive style of coachwork - the lightweight, aluminium, wind tunnel-developed fastback of H J Mulliner.
 In developing the Continental, Bentley Motors made every effort to keep its weight to the minimum, knowing that this was the most effective way to achieve the maximum possible performance.

 Built for export only at first, the Continental was, once delivery charges and local taxes had been paid, almost certainly the most expensive car in the world as well as the fastest capable of carrying four adults and their luggage.
-As Autocar observed: 'The Bentley is a modern magic carpet which annihilates great distances and delivers the occupants well-nigh as fresh as when they started,'.
+'The Bentley is a modern magic carpet which annihilates great distances and delivers the occupants well-nigh as fresh as when they started,' concluded Autocar.

-Presented in generally excellent condition, 'BC32C' represents a rare opportunity to acquire a fine example of the most famous post-war Bentley, possessing impeccable provenance.
+The current vendor purchased the car in June 2014 (purchase invoice available).
+Presented in beautiful condition, BC8C' represents a rare opportunity to acquire a fine example of the most famous post-war Bentley, possessing impeccable provenance.